dbreese/fitfamconnect/DATAMODEL.md

 # Location

 - Each Gym will have 1 or more locations.
+- These can represent rooms or spaces for activities.
+For example, maybe room 1 is for Yoga while room 2 is for Spinning.
+- A location may contain an optional address.
 - Operating hours.
 - When a gym is created, a default "main" location will be created that can be renamed.
-- These can represent rooms or spaces for activities.
-For example, maybe room 1 is for Yoga while room 2 is for Spinning.
 - Max member count

 # Plan